Complete Guide to Skincare for Seniors: Dryness, Bruising

 Skin is the largest organ in our bodies.
 As we age, it undergoes changes that alter its protective and functional capacities, known as chronological aging.

 Aging skin differs from younger skin, so treating it appropriately requires special consideration.
-To establish an effective skincare routine for seniors, select products specifically designed to cater to their skin type.
+Select skincare products for aging skin to establish an effective skincare routine for seniors.

 This lotion contains ingredients to soothe dry skin and combat wrinkles and sagging.
 These include hyaluronic acid to re-plump skin while protecting it from environmental damage, as well as oatmeal to restore balance to the skin’s pH balance.